 Freelancing has become the buzzword for the millennials.
 We all fancy freedom from the boss, flexible work hours, working from exotic locations and most importantly, freedom to pick and choose the work we do.
 A freelance consultant gets all of this.

 India has become the biggest freelancer market in the world, where every one-in-four freelance consultant is from India.
 A report from PayPal says that India contributes 50% of freelancers globally in the software domain.

-The study also revealed 41 percent of Indian freelancers witnessed growth in the last 12 months and nearly 23 percent of them had annual average earnings of ₹60 lakh.
+The study also revealed 41 per cent of Indian freelancers witnessed growth in the last 12 months and nearly 23 per cent of them had annual average earnings of ₹60 lakh.

-A freelance consultant is a person who works independently and is paid for his professional or expert advice in a certain field or specialty, for instance, advising a company on social media marketing or on boosting performance.
+A freelance consultant is a person who works independently and is paid for his professional or expert advice in a certain field or speciality, for instance, advising a company on social media marketing or on boosting performance.

 However, the digital revolution has revamped the world of work.
 Employers are recognising the talent can be outside the 9-5 format.
 This new-age freelance consultant is ambitious, experienced, highly qualified and is busting stereotypes.

 As per an estimate by PayPal, there are close to 1.5 crore freelancers in India.
 A high-quality freelance consultant in India can earn up to $20 per hour, choose their own clientele and meet phenomenal people while networking.

 But becoming a freelance consultant is not easy.
 It does come with immense freedom but also demands much more individual personal responsibility.
 Working freelance means working very hard.
 It is nothing like your cushy 9-5 cubicle job.